RedisLabsModules/redex/README.md

 ## `LPUSHCAPPED key cap ele [ele ...]`

-Pushes elements to the head of a list, but trims it from the opposite end to `cap` * afterwards if reached.
+Pushes elements to the head of a list, but trims it from the opposite end to `cap` afterwards, if reached.

 **Reply:** Integer, the list's new length.

 ## `RPUSHCAPPED key cap ele [ele ...]`

-Pushes elements to the tail of a list, but trims it from the opposite end to `cap` * afterwards if reached.
+Pushes elements to the tail of a list, but trims it from the opposite end to `cap` afterwards, if reached.

 **Reply:** Integer, the list's new length.